bimarakajati/Nusacular/README.md

 - [x] Add more language
 - [ ] Feature to create an account
 - [ ] Use an online database

-## 📝 Note:
-    Feel free to fork this repository, modify the code, and create a pull request.
-I will be happy to review and merge it.

-    If you have any questions, please feel free to contact me.

 ## ✨ Author:
 |             Name            |      NIM       |